Dorif/fragalyseqt/README.md

 Sessions are identified by name; saving with the same name supersedes the previous version while keeping the full history in the database.

+## Allele frequency tables

+Allele frequency databases are managed through **Settings → Frequency Tables** (`Ctrl+Shift+F`).
+Tables can be imported from:

+- **CSV / TSV** files with `marker`, `allele`, and `frequency` columns.
+- **Familias `.fam`** files.
+- **GeneMarker / GeneMarkerHID `.txt`** files — tab-delimited format with a `POPULATION` /
+  `PANELNAME` / `VERSION` header followed by `MARKER` blocks containing allele–frequency rows.
+  The population name and panel name are extracted automatically from the file header.
+  Sample-count lines (`N<tab><count>`) are silently skipped.

+Imported tables are stored as JSON files in `~/.local/share/fragalyseqt/freqtables/` and are available immediately for forensic statistics calculations.

+## Reference profiles

+Reference profiles (known-donor STR genotypes) are stored in two separate SQLite databases, each with a distinct purpose:

+- **Casework** (`casework.db`) — profiles associated with case files and analytical sessions.
+- **Reference profiles** (`refprofiles.db`) — a standalone reference library independent of any particular case.

+Both databases are created automatically at first launch.

+When saving a profile via **Analysis → Save Profile to Database**, a **Database** selector lets you route the profile explicitly to either store.
+No default is assumed — you must choose the destination every time, in keeping with forensic chain-of-custody requirements.

+The reference profile manager is accessible via **Settings → Reference Profiles**.

 ## SOAP API

 FragalyseQt includes a built-in SOAP 1.1 server for integration with LIMS and laboratory web tools.